-Bioidentical, natural hormones are hormones that have the same biochemical structure to those produced by the human body.
-These hormones are plant derived, natural hormones that are then chemically changed to mirror human hormones.
+Bioidentical, natural hormones are hormones that have the same biochemical structure as those produced by the human body.
+These hormones are plant-derived, natural hormones that are then chemically changed to mirror human hormones.
 Because they are not artificial molecules designed by pharmaceutical companies, they cannot be patented.
 Bioidentical hormones are available through compounding pharmacies as ordered specifically by a doctor.
-They are also available in many different forms, including capsules, sublingual tablets, drops, creams, patches, injections and subcutaneous pellets.
+They are also available in many different forms, including capsules, sublingual tablets, drops, creams, patches, injections, and subcutaneous pellets.
 The choice of delivery method often depends on the individual patient’s needs, and some methods can be more effective than others.

 layer of fat just beneath the skin.
 Unlike transdermal creams and gels, and oral capsules, pellets release their hormones continuously throughout the day and night, maintaining constant blood levels.
 Constant levels prevent deficiency symptoms such as hot flashes and night sweats, anxiety or insomnia, and increase the physiologic benefits of these hormones on bone density, cognitive and cardiovascular status.

 The following is a compilation of reported benefits of hormone replacement, and an assessment of purported risks.
-At the end, you may wonder why so many women have been denied this life-enhancing therapy.
+In the end, you may wonder why so many women have been denied this life-enhancing therapy.

 The best way to measure bone density is with a Dexa scan.
 This is a low-dose x-ray device that measures bone density in the hip and lumbar spine, the two areas most damaged by osteoporosis.
 The x-ray exposure using this technique is minute compared with a mammogram or even a chest x-ray.
 We perform Dexa scans at the time of menopause, yearly in women under therapy for osteoporosis, and every two years in women with normal bone density.
 Women with superior bone density and optimal lifestyle can safely wait five or ten years before repeating the test.

 Pellets provide a further increase in bone density even in women previously on other forms of hormone replacement.
-(BJOG 2005 Aug; 99 issue 9, 757-760) Twenty women were receiving long-term oral estrogen replacement.
-Ten changed to estrogen and testosterone pellets, and ten continued with oral hormones.
-After one year, Dexa bone density was increased 5.7% at the spine, and 5.2% at the hip, in women using the pellets, and was unchanged in women on oral replacement.
+(BJOG 2005 Aug; 99 issues 9, 757-760) Twenty women were receiving long-term oral estrogen replacement.
+Ten changed to estrogen and testosterone pellets, and then continued with oral hormones.
+After one year, Dexa bone density was increased 5.7% at the spine, and 5.2% at the hip, in women using the pellets and was unchanged in women on oral replacement.

 We recommend hormone pellets preferentially for all women with severe osteoporosis, and for those with inadequate response to other hormone preparations.
 Their greater effect probably derives from the constant elevation of hormone levels, in contrast to the variable elevation offered by other formulations.

-Loss of estrogen leads to atrophy, thinning and wrinkling of the skin.
+Loss of estrogen leads to atrophy, thinning, and wrinkling of the skin.
 This makes women look older.
 Hormones prevent and reduce these changes.
 Collagen is the main structural component of the skin.
-Collagen loss in skin is 30% in the first 5 years of menopause.(Ob Gyn 1987; 70 (6): 840-845).
+Collagen loss in the skin is 30% in the first 5 years of menopause.(Ob-Gyn 1987; 70 (6): 840-845).

 Nearly 9000 elderly women in another study were followed for over 14 years.
 (Arch Intern Med 1996; 156:2213-2217).
 Evaluating those with Alzheimer’s disease listed on the death certificate, the incidence of Alzheimer’s disease in hormone users was 35% less than in non-users.
 The authors concluded that increased estrogen dose afforded increased